-(applause) Dear colleagues and friends of the Rabbinical Assembly, we welcome all of you here tonight.
+Dear Colleagues and Friends of the Rabbinical Assembly, we welcome all of you here today.
 I want to tell you that we have at this convention broken important and good ground of outreach.
-We ought to feel happy and gratified about that, for we have dealt [00:01:00] with some of the major issues that face the American Jewish community, and especially on its agenda of social concern, and I am particularly gratified to see and to hear that.
-Issues such as nuclear disarmament, Jewish poverty, attitudes toward the handicapped, the problem of cults, Ethiopian Jewry and Syrian Jewry, alcoholism, we even had a session on domestic violence.
-Had I the time, I would want to tell you as the chairman of the social action committee that the work of our colleagues in Israel, in that arena, has been of great consequence and vast [00:02:00] importance to us.
-A few weeks ago I was privileged to join with them in Israel, in the Knesset, to help defeat the so-called me hu yihudi amendment to the Hok Hashvut, to the Law of the Return.
-And I know that they are doing yeoman work on behalf of our movement, as is the Committee of the Rabbinical Assembly for Soviet Jewry, for I know, having attended the remarkable session that they held yesterday -- which unfortunately was very sparsely attended -- but there will be occasions when we'll call upon you, and expect to very soon, to show your support for our [00:03:00] brothers and sisters of the Soviet Union, and we certainly hope that you will respond at that time and that you will communicate that as you have been doing to the people of our communities and our congregations.
+We ought to feel happy and gratified about that.
+We have dealt with some major issues that face the American Jewish community, and especially on its agenda of social concern, and I am particularly gratified to see and to hear about issues such as nuclear disarmament, Jewish poverty, attitudes toward the handicapped, the problem of cults, Ethiopian Jewry and Syrian Jewry, alcoholism.
+We even had a session on domestic violence.
+Had I time I would want to tell you as the chairman of the Social Action Committee that the work of our colleagues in Israel in that arena has been of great consequence and of vast importance to us.
+A few weeks ago I was privileged to join with them in Israel in the Knesset to help defeat the so-called "Mi who Yehudi" amendment to the "Chug Toshvut," to the Law of the Return.
+And I know that they are doing yeoman work on behalf of our movement.
+As is the Committee of the Rabbinical Assembly for Soviet Jewry, for I know, having attended the remarkable session that they held yesterday which unfortunately was very sparsely attended.
+But there will be occasions when we will call upon you, and expect it very soon, to show your support for our brothers and sisters of the Soviet Union, and we certainly hope that you will respond at that time and that you will communicate that, as you have been doing, to the people of our communities and congregations.